maingocpham/maingocpham/README.md

 - 👋 Hi, I’m Mai Pham
-- 👀 I’m interested in ...
+- 👀 Majors: Data Science and Business
-- 🌱 I’m currently learning ...
+- 🌱 I’m interested in Machine Learning, LLM and Predictive Analytics
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: mpham8@u.rochester.edu
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I have been to 20 countries around the world.